gglanzani/blog.lanzani.nl/content/posts/2026-09-04-internal-dns-with-caddy-and-docker.md

 CMD ["caddy", "docker-proxy"]
 ```

+(build this image with `docker build -t caddy-caddy-docker-proxy-porkbun .`)

-Afterward, you can edit the previous compose files (note the `labels` section):
+Afterward, you can edit the previous compose files (note the changed image name and `labels` section):

 ```yaml
 services: